What is life insurance?

 The death of a parent or sibling can be one of the most devastating losses a child will ever face.
 If this happens, Winston's Wish gives bereavement support and guidance to children.

-- Unlimited, 24/7 access to a GP
+Unlimited, 24/7 access to a GP

-Get Smart Health services at no extra cost, giving you and your family unlimited, 24/7 access to health and wellbeing experts.
+Get Smart Health services at no extra cost, giving you and your family unlimited 24/7 access to health and wellbeing experts.
 This includes GP appointments over the phone or video call.

-- Fixed monthly payments
+Fixed monthly payments

 If you don't make any changes to your policy, your monthly costs will stay the same.

-- £10,000 advance payment
+£10,000 advance payment

-Add critical illness insurance
+Optional critical illness cover

-You can take this out for an added cost at the same time as your life insurance.
+You can take this out for an additional cost at the same time as your life insurance.
 If you're diagnosed with cancer, have a heart attack or suffer a stroke during your policy, you'll receive a sum of money as long as you survive for 14 days after your diagnosis.

 Things you need to know